jbrower95/eigenblob/README.md

 **🚧 Warning -- This is under active development.
 It literally doesn't work yet. 🚧**

 **Disclosure -- This is a third party library.
 This repository is not affiliated with Eigen Labs, Layr Labs, or any related entity.
 Use at your own risk.
-See LICENSE**
+See LICENSE for more info.**

 ![Unit Tests](https://github.com/jbrower95/eigenblob/actions/workflows/test.yaml/badge.svg)